philosophers-stone/transform/README.md

 ## Documentation

-The `Transform` protocol will convert any Elixir data structure using a given transform into a new data structure.
+The `Transform` protocol will convert any Elixir data structure using a given transform map into a new data structure.

 The `transform/3` function takes the data structure and a map of transformation functions and a depth level.
-It will then does a depth-first recursion through the structure, applying the tranformation functions for all data types found in the data structure.
+It then does a depth-first recursion through the structure, applying the tranformation functions for all data types found in the data structure.